-With a population of +4 million people, the center region is one of Cameroon’s most densely populated provinces.
+With a population of more than four million people, the center region is one of Cameroon’s most densely populated provinces.
 With an increasing population, pressure on natural resources is growing year on year.
 Deforestation, resulting from over-exploitation of resources, is a growing problem, being driven not only by commercial logging but also by the firewood collection activities of the population.

 The negative health impacts of cooking with wood or charcoal are felt by millions globally.
 Household air pollution from these practices results in a premature mortality rate of an estimated four million people annually.
-The Cookstoves project has a positive impact on local communities by reducing the negative health impacts associated with cooking with wood or charcoal, disproportionately affecting women and children.
+The cookstove project positively impacts local communities by reducing the negative health impacts associated with cooking with wood or charcoal, disproportionately affecting women and children.
 The efficient cookstoves will decrease the amount of firewood needed, decreasing the negative health impacts of traditional cooking methods.

 The project region is Cameroon's central region, a French-speaking region occupying 69,000 km2 of the country’s so-called ‘central plains’.
 With a population of more than four million, the central region is one of Cameroon’s most densely populated provinces.
 The region is facing a growing problem of deforestation, driven by the over-exploitation of natural resources.
 It is causing negative impacts on the environment and the health and livelihoods of the local population.